Alex-XJK/Schedule-by-PHP/README.md

 ## Project structure
 - `Event.php`, `Schedule.php`, and `ScheduleRemote.php` are the PHP component code.
 They follow the object-oriented program development approach and are encapsulated in an individual class.
-- `regularSchedule` and `temporarySchedule.php` are the example codes in JSON format.
+- `regularSchedule.json` and `temporarySchedule.json` are the example codes in JSON format.
 They are used to provide data support for the timetable, and you can learn the structure and make personalized updates.
 - `scheduleInTimezone.php` is the formal entry point to display the timetable.
 It calls the relevant classes and performs the parameter adjustment.
 - `scheduleManagement.php` is the back-end interface for editing the timetable.